-The culture we have at thedigitalfellow is formed out of frustration and anger.
+The culture we have at thedigitalfellow comes out of frustration and anger.

 I realized that I can’t work with less knowledgeable seniors or people.

-Being a part of so many multinational companies as well as large SEMs and Indian companies; all I saw was the top management of the companies were not respected.
+I’ve been a part of so many multinational companies as well as large MNCs and Indian companies.
+All I saw was that the top management of the companies was not respected.
 They were hated.

-I mean if you sent a mail without the order of CC based on the hierarchy of the bosses, you could be fired or demoted!
+If you sent a mail without observing the order of CC based on the hierarchy of the bosses, you could be fired or demoted!